go-graphics/go-gui-projects/README.md

 [trayhost](https://github.com/shurcooL/trayhost) is a cross-platform Go library to place an icon in the host operating system's taskbar.

-[ui](https://github.com/andlabs/ui) aims to provide simple GUI software development in Go.
+[ui](https://github.com/andlabs/ui) aims to provide simple GUI software development in Go, based on my c lib [libui](https://github.com/andlabs/libui).

 [w32.go](https://gist.github.com/nathan-osman/18c2e227ad00a223b61c0b3c16d452c3) is a simple example on show to create Windows GUI by using the `syscall` pacakge.